 A return of the unaltered ritornello completes the first section at bar 53.
 The emphasis on the need for one′s songs of gratitude to ring out is given musical weight by the melismas on dringen----to surge, penetrate or entreat.

 There is one brief and unusual moment where the voice persists alone as the instruments fall away (bar 36).
-Is this the precise instant when the faithful Christian rises and finds his voice that will ultimately ‘ring out in joyous song?’
+Is this the precise instant when the faithful Christian rises and finds the strength of his own lone voice ′ringing out in joyous song?′

 The alto recitative is more colourful than that for soprano.
 The poet calls upon us to recognise that we can never count nor appreciate all that He has done for us, even since our earliest days.
 The images of the weak voice and silent tongue evidently appealed to the anonymous poet and Bach gives them a degree of attention with a low c # emphasising the weak mouth (bar 12) and the concluding arioso-like expression of a mouth now brimming with thanks.
 In these final bars the bass line underpins the alto with scalic passages of a type that formed so much of the melodic writing in the tenor aria.